 Which is not to say that Jacobs sees no role for active urban planning, or even for an ideal of visual order, as long as the planner respects the nature of a living city.

 The first kind of visual order often arises when planners impose a visual uniformity such as we find in much of Corbusier’s work (Jacobs 1961: 229).
-The second kind of visual order might be what we find in Disney World (Ibid).
+The second kind of visual order might be what we find in Disney World (Ibid) where planners design and attempt to create a visual diversity that is however clearly artificial.
 Both of these are massive builds built at the same time by the same architects, designers, or planners – or by people who anyway grow up under the same set of cultural and educational influences – so that the style of their product, no matter how hard they try, all reflect a temporal or stylistic homogeneity.

 There is a quality even meaner than outright ugliness or disorder, and this meaner quality is the dishonest mask of pretended order, achieved by ignoring or suppressing the real order that is struggling to exist and to be served (Jacobs 1961: 15).